gruntjs/grunt-contrib-jshint/README.md

  * 2015-09-03   v0.11.3   Update to JSHint ~2.8.0.
  * 2015-04-16   v0.11.2   Fix default value of the `reporter` option.
- * 2015-03-20   v0.11.1   fix iojs compat issues other fixes to pathing
+ * 2015-03-20   v0.11.1   Fix io.js compat issues Other fixes to pathing
  * 2015-01-22   v0.11.0   Update to JSHint ~2.6.0.
  * 2014-04-02   v0.10.0   Update to JSHint 2.5.0.
- * 2014-03-12   v0.9.2   Fixes a bug where reporterOutput was still passed to jshint.
+ * 2014-03-12   v0.9.2   Fixes a bug where `reporterOutput` was still passed to JSHint.
- * 2014-03-12   v0.9.1   Don't pass reporterOutput option to jshint.
+ * 2014-03-12   v0.9.1   Don't pass `reporterOutput` option to JSHint.
  * 2014-03-12   v0.9.0   Replace deprecated grunt.util._.clone with Object.create() Replace deprecated grunt.util.hooker with hooker lib Enhancing the readability of the output.
 Reporter output is relative to the output file.
-Pass jshint options to the external reporter.
+Pass JSHint options to the external reporter.
- * 2013-12-25   v0.8.0   Update to jshint 2.4.0.
+ * 2013-12-25   v0.8.0   Update to JSHint 2.4.0.
  * 2013-11-16   v0.7.2   Only print file name once per error.
- * 2013-10-31   v0.7.1   Ability to set jshintrc option to true to use jshint's native ability for finding .jshintrc files relative to the linted files.
+ * 2013-10-31   v0.7.1   Ability to set jshintrc option to true to use JSHint's native ability for finding .jshintrc files relative to the linted files.
- * 2013-10-23   v0.7.0   Update to jshint 2.3.0.
+ * 2013-10-23   v0.7.0   Update to JSHint 2.3.0.
  * 2013-10-23   v0.6.5   Fix output when maxerr is low.
- * 2013-08-29   v0.6.4   jshintrc now loaded by jshint allowing comments.
+ * 2013-08-29   v0.6.4   jshintrc now loaded by JSHint allowing comments.
- * 2013-08-15   v0.6.3   Fix module location for jshint 2.1.10.
+ * 2013-08-15   v0.6.3   Fix module location for JSHint 2.1.10.
- * 2013-07-29   v0.6.2   Update to jshint 2.1.7.
+ * 2013-07-29   v0.6.2   Update to JSHint 2.1.7.
- * 2013-07-27   v0.6.1   Peg jshint to 2.1.4 until breaking changes in 2.1.5 are fixed.
+ * 2013-07-27   v0.6.1   Peg JSHint to 2.1.4 until breaking changes in 2.1.5 are fixed.
- * 2013-06-02   v0.6.0   Dont always succeed the task when using a custom reporter.
-Bump jshint to 2.1.3.
+ * 2013-06-02   v0.6.0   Don't always succeed the task when using a custom reporter.
+Bump JSHint to 2.1.3.
  * 2013-05-22   v0.5.4   Fix default reporter to show offending file.
  * 2013-05-19   v0.5.3   Performance: Execute the reporter once rather than per file.
  * 2013-05-18   v0.5.2   Fix printing too many erroneous ignored file errors.
  * 2013-05-17   v0.5.1   Fix for when only 1 file is lint free.
- * 2013-05-17   v0.5.0   Bump to jshint 2.0.
+ * 2013-05-17   v0.5.0   Bump to JSHint 2.0.
 Add support for .jshintignore files and ignores option Add support for extensions option.
 Add support for custom reporters and output report to a file.
  * 2013-04-08   v0.4.3   Fix evaluation of predef option when it's an object.
  * 2013-04-08   v0.4.2   Avoid wiping force option when jshintrc is used.
  * 2013-04-06   v0.4.1   Fix to allow object type for deprecated predef.